esbgkannan/GT-CNN/Codes/README.md

-# Pipeline to prredict GT fold for any new group of sequences.
+# Pipeline to predict GT fold for any new group of sequences.

 ## Step1: Sequence collection
 Collect related sequences for any family, group you want to analyze.
 Ideally, you want >100 and <500 sequences purged with a sequnece identity of 10-95%.